JJ/hoborg/text/text.md

 another at the shoulder and a grip at the end.
 No hands, just a grip.
 I didn't try to wrestle with him, no way.
 It was four hundred pounds of iron and copper.
-The grips were made with copper, and they could be so delicate as to grasp a pidgeon's egg without breaking it.
+The grips were made with copper, and they could be so delicate as to grasp a pigeon egg without breaking it.
 Great machine, I tell you.

 Yes, let's make it dance for a while, let me just get my driving box.